 The individual financial statements of each Group entity are measured and presented in the currency of the primary economic environment in which the entity operates (its functional currency).
-The financial statements of the Group and the statement of financial position of the Company are presented in Singapore dollar ("\$") which is also the functional currency of each subsidiary within the Group, and all values presented are rounded to the nearest thousand ("\$'000"), unless otherwise indicated.
+The financial statements of the Group and the statement of financial position of the Company are presented in Singapore dollar ("\$") which is also the functional currency of each subsidiary within the Group, and all values presented are rounded to the nearest thousand ("\$")000"), unless otherwise indicated.

-In the current year, the Group has adopted all the new and revised SFRS(I)s and SFRS(I)s INT that are relevant to its operations and effective for annual periods beginning on or after 1 January 2022.
-With the exception of the amendments made to SFRS(I) 1-37 Onerous Contracts - Cost of Fulfilling a Contract, the adoption of these new or revised SFRS(I)s and SFRS(I) INTs did not result in changes to the Group's and Company's accounting policies and has no material effect on the current or prior year's financial statement and is not expected to have a material effect on future periods.
+In the current year, the Group has adopted all the new and revised SFRS(I)s and SFRS(I)s INT that are relevant to its operations and effective for annual periods beginning on or after 1 January 2024.
+The adoption of these new or revised SFRS(I)s and SFRS(I) INTs did not result in changes to the Group's and Company's accounting policies, and has no material effect on the current or prior year's financial statement and is not expected to have a material effect on future periods.